 Music visualization is an art form that combines visual arts and music.
 Visual art is used to decorate space and music is used to decorate time.
 By combining the two elements together, we can truly immerse ourselves in the emotions created by the sound and visual elements.
-It allows musical and digital artists to create new forms of expression by combining different senses in a way that was never possible before softwares like After Effects even existed.
+It allows musical and digital artists to create new forms of expression by combining different senses in a way that was never possible before software like Adobe After Effects even existed.

 Sounds complicated right?
 Well, one way to create music visualization in AE even if you're a beginner is by using templates.
 These customizable and dynamic sound spectrum templates provide an extra layer of visual interest to your content, creating visually stunning music videos or promotional content that will stand out from the crowd.